-IAF wishes to express its thanks and support to the proposal from Senegal and Congo to include ARR as a standing item on the future agenda of the SCCR.
+IAF wishes to express its thanks and support to the proposal from Senegal and Congo to include Resale Right as a standing item on the future agenda of the SCCR.
 It is important that artists in all countries can benefit from the resale of their creations.
 This is a matter of equity with how creators of other works are respected and rewarded for the continued enjoyment of their creation.
-ARR can comprise a significant part of an artist's income.
-A survey of artists in the UK found that 81% spent payments from ARR on their living expenses (DACS, 2016.
+Resale Right can comprise a significant part of an artist's income.
+A survey of artists in the UK found that 81% spent payments from Resale Right on their living expenses (DACS, 2016.
 Ten Years of the Artist's Resale Right: Giving artists their fair share).
+The study in document SCCR/35/7 provides evidence that the Resale Right does not have a negative impact on arts markets, while better supporting artists so is a net positive to support the arts.